brandonroberts/angular/aio/content/guide/authoring-schematics.md

 You can define variable or enumerated data types for the schema using TypeScript interfaces.

 You can see examples of schema files for the Angular CLI command schematics in [`@schematics/angular`](https://github.com/angular/angular-cli/blob/7.0.x/packages/schematics/angular/application/schema.json).
-You can also see the schemas for the schematics that the lower-level Architect tool uses in   [`@angular-devkit/build-angular`](https://github.com/angular/angular-cli/blob/v7.1.3/packages/angular/cli/lib/config/schema.json).

 {@a cli}